 My relaxed bio:

 I’m a writer, a dancer, a goofball, and as my bestie would say, “a freaking energetic, and contagiously optimistic cinnamon roll.”
-Gifs, as in can tell, are my love.
+Gifs, as one can tell, are my love.
 I can find a gif for anything and usually they come from the things I love like Doctor Who, The X-Files, Harry Potter, and Disney films.
 My favorite authors are Holly Black, Tamora Pierce, Malinda Lo, David Levithan, Laura Brown, Rebecca Yarros, and the list goes on.
 I’m also a comic book nerd.
-I totally identify as queer, pronouns should be they/them.
+I totally identify as queer, pronouns preferred are they/them.
 Whovian to the max and Hufflepuff incarnate.
 I’m also a cat guy.
-Don’t get me wrong, I love dogs and grew up with them since my parents bred show winning Akita, but developed an allergy as an adult.
+Don’t get me wrong, I love dogs and grew up with them since my parents bred show-winning Akitas, but developed an allergy as an adult.
 My favorite movie is The Fifth Element.
-This is quickly followed by Hocus Pocus, Steel Magnolias, The Little Mermaid, and Disney’s most underrated film ever, Atlantis: The Lost Enpire.
+This is quickly followed by Steel Magnolias, The Little Mermaid, Sleeping Beauty, and The Lost Boys.
+Other favorites are Hocus Pocus, Chronicles of Riddick, Sweet Home Alabama, and Disney’s most underrated film ever, Atlantis: The Lost Enpire.

 What else do you need to know about me?

 I DON’T RUN.
 No, I won’t go running with you.
 I can dance for four hours straight (been there, done that, next challenge please!) but I don’t run.
 This is what happens when I try to run.
 Plus running shortens muscles we dancers need to be longer.
 If you see me running, your bitch ass better start running too, because I’m probably fleeing from the zombie apocalypse.
 Or Trump supporters… They’re equal on the Scare Scale.